takenet/deckard/docs/getting-started.md

 5. Select the `Add` method to add messages and click `Generate Example Message`.
 Change the message body if wanted and click `Invoke`.

+> Validate fields before sending, Postman may generate negative numbers for `int` fields.
+>
+> Also, Postman will not generate valid fields for the `payload` field.
+It will generate invalid `type_url` values.
+Check the [documentation](https://developers.google.com/protocol-buffers/docs/proto3#any) to see how `any` fields works and how to generate the `type_url` field.

 You have now successfully added messages to the Deckard queue.

 Now you can use the `Pull` method to consume messages and `Ack` or `Nack` to acknowledge the message.
 Remember to use the same `queue` when using `Pull` and the same `id` when using `Ack` or `Nack`.